wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

   - need tool to support this (debugger/profiler)

-* Performance hit: 25-40% over a plain PyPy-JIT (may be ok)
+* Performance hit: 25-40% slower than a plain PyPy-JIT (may be ok)

 Summary: PyPy-STM